 The School District adopted GASB #75 during the year ended June 30, 2018.
 Information before 2017 is not available.
+The above amounts exclude any adjustments for implicit subsidies made by the School District.

 Supplementary Information

 Combining and Individual Fund Financial Schedules